 Things to do on holiday in Cyprus

 The course enjoys a historical location, situated in the grounds of a twelfth century monastery, from which the resort took its name.
-Its tranquil setting and mesmerising mountain views provide the perfect backdrop for a challenging game with its fairways swathing through mature trees and water features.
+Its tranquil setting and mountain views provide the perfect backdrop for a challenging game, with its fairways meadering through mature trees and water features.
 At an altitude of 550m above sea level it’s a course for all seasons, enjoying cool breezes even during the summer.

 Aphrodite WaterparkSet within 35,000 square meters of natural landscaped grounds, the park is situated at the far eastern end of the Kato Paphos coastal road.
 A day out at the Aphrodite Water Park is a great way to spend quality time with your family or friends.
 The place offers entertainment and appeal to every generation.
 Packed with variety of attractions, the park has a snacks bar and a varied selection of rides among which the rafting ride is the biggest family rafting ride in Europe.

 Paphos has a total of 27 beaches in the district open to the public.
-Paphos is perfect for swimming, diving and snorkeling all year round.
-Coral Bay is one of the most beautiful and sandy beaches in Paphos.
-Its sparkling clear waters are excellent for swimming and for water sports!
+Paphos is perfect for swimming, diving and snorkelling all year round.
+Coral Bay is one of the most beautiful and sandy beaches in Paphos, and its sparkling clear waters are excellent for swimming and for water sports.
 You will be spoilt for choice when it comes to beaches and everyone has their favourite.
-Mostly, all the beaches are well equipped with up-to-date facilities and lifeguards for protection.
-More than 12 beaches in the region have been awarded with the coveted ‘blue flag’ which makes it all the more promising.
+Most of the beaches are well equipped with up-to-date facilities and lifeguards for protection.
+More than 12 beaches in the region have been awarded the coveted ‘blue flag’ which makes it all the more promising.
 So what are you waiting for?

 Tomb of the Kings